Aranosy/Hardware_Info/README.md

 # Hardware info
 #### Video Demo:  <URL https://youtu.be/SpXE1cokv9Y>

-Hardware info is project written in C++ via WMI and CMake.To query hardware info about user computer and output in simple comand line interface.
-Here is sections of information:
+Hardware info is project written in C++ via WMI and CMake.
+To query hardware info about user computer and output in simple command line interface.
+Here is section of programm:

-> [!NOTE]
+> [!WARNING]
 > The WMI Diagnosis Utility ( WMIDiag.exe ) is no longer supported, starting with Windows 8 and Windows Server 2012.
 Windows 7, Windows Server 2008 R2, Windows Vista and Windows Server 2008: If WMI returns error messages, be aware that they might not indicate problems in the WMI service or in WMI providers.

 1. Base board